-In order to begin to address the recovery phase the Council has adopted a structure based on 'Restore, Release and Rejuvenate' and identifying eight strategic objectives covering the main priority areas for the Council:
+In order to begin to address the recovery phase the Council adopted a structure based on 'Restore, Release and Rejuvenate' and identifying eight strategic objectives covering the main priority areas for the Council.
+The actions and objectives listed below were identified in the first quarter of 2020/21 and have now been absorbed into service delivery plans and are now considered as 'business as usual'.
+They are outlined below for information.

-- To facilitate improved capacity in the voluntary sector and support the most vulnerable - To support the local economy and housing market in achieving restoration and growth and support new businesses

-- To communicate, engage with and reassure the public whilst supporting Members in their community leadership role - To restore existing services and review resources to redirect to priority areas - To put in place a Covid secure working environment in council buildings and through the ICE programme establish a new and modern way of working that will enhance provision, reduce costs and offer a choice of working arrangements and patterns - To ensure a sustainable financial position with particular emphasis on commercial income levels, the delivery of planned savings and the reduction of operational costs - To engage Members in the 3R's to establish policy direction and a set of priority objectives - To establish an enhanced and appropriately resourced policy, risk and response function
+- To facilitate improved capacity in the voluntary sector and support the most vulnerable - To support the local economy and housing market in achieving restoration and growth and support new businesses - To communicate, engage with and reassure the public whilst supporting Members in their community leadership role - To restore existing services and review resources to redirect to priority areas - To put in place a Covid secure working environment in council buildings and through the ICE programme establish a new and modern way of working that will enhance provision, reduce costs and offer a choice of working arrangements and patterns - To ensure a sustainable financial position with particular emphasis on commercial income levels, the delivery of planned savings and the reduction of operational costs - To engage Members in the 3R's to establish policy direction and a set of priority objectives - To establish an enhanced and appropriately resourced policy, risk and response function

 The Council will have an important role in the recovery effort and will need to provide support and resources in a number of areas.
-To assist with the recovery, specific workstreams have been established, led by a designated member of Senior Management.
+To assist with the recovery, specific workstreams were established, led by a designated member of Senior Management.
 The focus will be to carry out an impact assessment along with an associated plan, which will be reviewed by the cross-party Task and Finish Group and Cabinet.
 The recovery workstreams are:

 - Community protection and assistance

 - Economy, regeneration and housing

-- Communication and engagement
+- · Communication and engagement

 - Recovery and review of services

 - New ways of working

 - Finance and commercial

 - Democracy and governance

 - Policy, risk and response